jorgectf/rtmp_relay/README.md

 * *--realod-config* – reload the daemon's configuration
 * *--help* – print the documentation

+# Docker build
+Check out submodules the same way as for a normal build, then run `docker-compose build`.
+This will result in a local image named `evo-rtmp-relay:latest`.

 # Configuration

 RTMP relay configuration files are YAML-based.
 It must start with servers array.
 Each server has following attributes: